Introduction to Python

 Autor del blog: MaximoFN

-If we want some argument to have a default value we can indicate it between the parenthesis of the function.
-This way if at the time of calling the function this argument is not passed, this in the function will have the value by default
+If we want some argument to have a default value between the parameters of the function.
+This way, if the default value is not passed to the function, the argument in the function will have the default value.

 def funcion(argumento1, argumento2, argumento3 = "MaximoFN"):print(argumento1 + ' '+ argumento2 + ' ' + argumento3)funcion("Blog", "de")